 About This Test

-Around 83% of celiac diseases suffers go undiagnosed.
-Could you be one of them?
-Celiac disease is a serious genetic autoimmune disorder and could lead to long-term complications that could adversely affect your life.
-If you suspect you might be celiac, why not take a celiac genetic test today?
 Our Celiac disease genetic test will confirm whether you carry the genes involved in celiac disease and will effectively rule out the disease with an accuracy of 99%.
-The test is offered at R2595.
+The test is offered at R2959 and results are ready in 3-4 weeks from the receipt of samples at the laboratory.

 Why is a celiac disease genetic test the better option?

 If you suspect you have Celiac disease you may have considered your options in terms of the screening and diagnostic tests available.
 Genetic testing for Celiac disease is a screening test that offers several advantages:

 - Many clients taking this test follow a gluten-free diet but may not necessarily be celiac – in this case, the symptoms associated with celiac disease are not caused by eating gluten and following a gluten free diet is useless.